Bo-Hanafy/cam_jammer/README.md

 # UDP Flooder Tool

 A simple tool to send UDP packets to a target IP and port.
-This tool can be used to test network performance.
+This tool can be used to make a Jamming wave on CCTV.

 ## Usage